stanfordnlp/dspy/docs/docs/index.md

 !!! info "Getting Started III: Optimizing the LM prompts or weights in DSPy programs"
-    A typical simple optimization run costs on the order of $2 USD and takes around ten minutes, but be careful when running optimizers with very large LMs or very large datasets.
+    A typical simple optimization run costs on the order of $2 USD and takes around 20 minutes, but be careful when running optimizers with very large LMs or very large datasets.
     Optimizer runs can cost as little as a few cents or up to tens of dollars, depending on your LM, dataset, and configuration.

     === "Optimizing prompts for a ReAct agent"